Skip to content

 • Downstream datasets: V7W, ST-VQA, TextVQA, PaintingForm, MathV360k

-• Metric: Attack Success Rate (ASR) — proportion of trigger queries for which model output contains the target text
+• Evaluation metric: Attack Success Rate (ASR) = proportion of trigger queries where the output contains the target text.

 Method LoRA V7W ST-VQA TextVQA PaintingF MathV Avg Full V7W ST-VQA TextVQA PaintingF MathV Avg